 Photo by Nigel French/Shutterstock

 From beach-side sunsets in SoCal to the knotted grapevines in Napa, California is an iconic travel destination with something to offer every visitor.
 Outdoor lovers can hike among the redwoods, spend the day surfing, or road trip along California’s iconic coastlines on Highway 101.
-Those in search …of an urban adventure can head to San Francisco, San Diego, and Los Angeles for world-class nightlife, art, and culture, while travelers eager for a taste of West Coast cuisine can easily fill a week (or more) samping fresh, culturally diverse food or sipping wine at internationally renowned vineyards.
+Those in search …of an urban adventure can head to San Francisco, San Diego, and Los Angeles for world-class nightlife, art, and culture.
+And of course, travelers eager for a taste of West Coast cuisine can easily fill a week (or more) sampling fresh, culturally diverse food or sipping wine at internationally-renowned vineyards.

 What to know before you go to California